melodee-project/melodee-next/docs/MEDIA_WORKFLOW_REFACTOR.md

      - Validate: has artist, album, title, audio stream
      - INSERT into `scanned_files` table
      - If validation fails: set `is_valid=0`, record error message
+   - Use a worker pool for metadata extraction, with a single writer goroutine performing batched inserts into SQLite (for example with WAL mode) to avoid multiple-writer contention.
    - No file moves yet - just cataloging
    - Invalid files remain in inbound for manual review